“Deep in the sea are riches beyond compare.

 Idries Shah.
 The Sufis.
 The Islanders/ The elephant in the dark

-—Unfounded prejudices based on ignorance:
+—Unfounded prejudices rooted in ignorance:

 “…Most of the fish near to the surface ignore these lower depths of the ocean.
 They have come to the opinion that nothing of consequence can be found there; or nothing of importance can be learnt there.
 All the fun and excitement belong to the ocean surface."